Back to the Recipes Index |

-Position a baking rack about 6 inches away from the broiling element and preheat the broiler.
+Position a baking rack about 6 inches away from the broiling element and preheat the broiler—let it burn for at least 10 minutes before you use it.

 In a measuring jug or small bowl mix together the soy sauce, sugar, sesame oil, mirin, and garlic.